RAE-NWM: Navigation World Model in Dense Visual Representation Space: Experiments

+\paragraph{Transition Modeling Objective.} To isolate the effect of the generative transition formulation from the choice of dense DINO representation, we implement a deterministic DINO-token Regression (DINO-Reg) variant under the same first-person navigation protocol.
+This variant keeps the representation space and evaluation protocol unchanged, but replaces flow matching with direct MSE regression over future DINO tokens.
+As shown in Table~\ref{tab:planning_accuracy}, RAE-NWM obtains lower ATE on all datasets and lower RPE on SACSoN and SCAND, while DINO-Reg is marginally better on RECON RPE (0.36 vs. 0.37).
+This suggests that the transition objective contributes beyond the representation choice alone.
+The qualitative rollout in Figure~\ref{fig:dino_reg_vis} further shows that deterministic regression produces blurry predictions with ghosting artifacts, rather than stable frame-wise rollouts.

-To investigate the optimal condition injection strategy during the continuous generative process, we compare our adaptive learned gate against simple addition, MLP fusion, and scheduled gate.
-Detailed schematic diagrams are provided in Section C of the Supplementary Material.
-As Figure~\ref{fig:ablation_action} illustrates, standard injection strategies and the scheduled gate experience continuous degradation in both LPIPS and FID over extended horizons, demonstrating that rigid scaling disrupts spatial priors.
-Our learned gate instead maintains the lowest LPIPS trajectory and a stable FID curve.
-We further evaluate these variants in the downstream planning task on the SACSoN dataset (Table~\ref{tab:ablation_plan}).
-Standard injection methods fail to provide precise geometric guidance, yielding substantially higher ATE.
-The learned gate achieves the lowest ATE of 2.91 and RPE of 0.70.
-This verifies that adaptively modulating the injected dynamics representation based on the flow time not only reduces error accumulation in visual synthesis but also substantially enhances precise action controllability.
-We visualize the evolution of the learned gate modulation strength over the flow time in Section C of the Supplementary Material.
+\paragraph{Dynamics Conditioning Module.} To investigate the optimal condition injection strategy during the continuous generative process, we compare our adaptive learned gate against simple addition, MLP fusion, and scheduled gate.
+As Figure~\ref{fig:ablation_action} illustrates, standard injection strategies and the scheduled gate experience continuous degradation in both LPIPS and FID over extended horizons, indicating that rigid conditioning is less effective at preserving spatial structure.
+In contrast, the learned gate maintains the lowest LPIPS trajectory and a more stable FID curve.
+We further evaluate these variants in downstream planning on SACSoN (Table~\ref{tab:ablation_plan}), where the learned gate achieves the lowest ATE of 2.91 and RPE of 0.70.
+These results show that adaptively modulating the injected dynamics representation reduces visual error accumulation and improves precise action controllability.
+Detailed conditioning designs and gate dynamics are provided in Section D of the Supplementary Material.